 - 1. Your name, address and post code.

 - 2. Your telephone number

 - 3. Clear and concise details of the fault

-- 4. The model and the serial number (see rating label)
+- 4. The model and the serial number (see rating label on the back of this instruction booklet)

 - 5. Date of purchase